Rebranding: More than fonts and colors

 It is on these websites that you find the information you need to achieve your own ambitious missions.
 Part of becoming “one Candid” is aligning our web properties with our new brand, recognizable by its distinctive fonts and bold, spare color palette.

-Yes, changing fonts and colors is a part of the exercise, but it’s not all there is to it.
+Yes, changing fonts and colors is a part of the rebranding exercise, but it’s not all there is to it.
 Aligning the look and feel of our web properties allows our customers to immediately identify the content and data as published by Candid, a source known to be trustworthy.
-And in the process of updating the branding of our websites, as we did for GuideStar and Philanthropy News Digest (PND) in 2020, we take the opportunity to make them more user-friendly to ensure they serve our constituents’ needs effectively.
+And in the process of rebranding of our websites, as we did for GuideStar and Philanthropy News Digest (PND) in 2020, we take the opportunity to make them more user-friendly to ensure they serve our constituents’ needs effectively.

 Foundations and individuals alike use GuideStar to ensure they are awarding a grant or making a donation to a trustworthy organization.
 The detailed profiles, backed by a Seal of Transparency, are critical tools for deciding whether to offer financial support.
 Fundraisers, whose job it is to keep their fingers on the pulse of philanthropy to find new funding for their work, rely on PND to keep apprised of breaking news.
 PND delivers daily news about significant funding initiatives, grant opportunities, and the perspectives of seasoned professionals in the field.